ibm-cloud-docs/CDN/about.md

 When using the wildcard certificate, an end-user **only** has access to the service using the CNAME.
 For example, if the domain is `example.com` and the CNAME is `example.cdnedge.bluemix.net`, your CDN service is **only** accessible through `https://example.cdnedge.bluemix.net`.
 Please refer to the [FAQ](faqs.html#what-should-be-the-expected-behavior-when-loading-the-cname-or-hostname-on-your-browser-for-the-supported-cdn-protocols-) to understand the implications of using HTTPS with Wildcard Certificate.

 As an industry best practice, Akamai only trusts the root certificates and not the intermediate certificates, because the set of intermediary certificates that is trusted changes frequently.
 For security purposes, Akamai only includes root Certificate Authorities in the Akamai trust store.
 Therefore, the Origin must send the entire certificate chain including the leaf certificate and all the intermediate certificates (not including the Root Certificate) as part of SSL handshake with the Edge Server.
+You can find the Akamai trusted certificates [here](https://community.akamai.com/docs/DOC-4447-ssltls-certificate-chains-for-akamai-managed-certificates).

 ### Host Header support